 Does it get you high?
 Is it marijuana?
 What is CBD, really?

-CBD from hemp is getting lots of attention regarding its health benefits.
+CBD from hemp is getting lots of attention.
 Though hemp has been around for thousands of years, people still have no idea what hemp and marijuana have to offer.
-Become educated and become part of the discussion.
+Become educated and join the discussion.

 Stands for Cannabidiol